 - Seeking excellence is an ongoing thirst that should never be stopped.
 All teams should see it upon themselves to maintain a speed at which the software can be delivered on time.

 - Attention to minute technical details enhances design outcomes.
-With the right combination of skills and design, along with the speed of the team working on the project, ensures that the product has been improved sustaining changes and flaws without any difficulties.
+The right combination of skills and design, along with the speed of the team working on the project, ensures that the product has been improved, sustaining changes and flaws without any difficulties.

 - Simplicity on the outside no matters the complexity inside.